-He said that in accordance with the Definitive Information Statement of the Corporation, the deadline for the submission of the ballots and/or proxies was last August 1, 2022, 5:00 P.M.
-Consequently, the Corporation tabulated all votes on August 4, 2022.
+Thereafter, Atty.
+Gorriceta explained that for the previous stockholders' meeting, each stockholder was given an opportunity to cast their votes by submitting their ballots via the online registration link circulated by the Corporation, and that stockholders may likewise participate in the voting by submitting a proxy.
+The deadline for the submission of the ballots and/or proxies was on August 1, 2023, 5:00 P.M.
+Consequently, the Corporation tabulated all votes on August 4, 2023.